Cultured Meat and Future Food Podcast

 Kai Steinmetz is a PhD candidate from the University of Auckland.
 His research aims to create serum free and cost-effective growth and differentiation media for cultured meat production - both basal media and serum requirements will be addressed.
 His research will also establish a deer primary muscle cell culture for the first time ever and test new media formulations on these cells.

-SINGAPORE--(BUSINESS WIRE)--Eat Just, Inc., a company that applies cutting-edge science and technology to create healthier, more sustainable foods, today announced that, after a rigorous consultation and review process, its cultured chicken has been approved for sale in Singapore as an ingredient in chicken bites.
+This is a special edition episode with Dr. Vitor Santo of Eat Just, Inc. SINGAPORE--(BUSINESS WIRE)--Eat Just, Inc., a company that applies cutting-edge science and technology to create healthier, more sustainable foods, today announced that, after a rigorous consultation and review process, its cultured chicken has been approved for sale in Singapore as an ingredient in chicken bites.
 The company has developed other cultured chicken formats that will be an extension to this product line.

 Join Alex as he sits down (virtually) with Josh Balk, Vice President, Farm Animal Protection at the Humane Society of the U.S./ Founder of Hampton Creek.
 The two discuss where the world is headed in terms of the foods we eat and advancements in food technology.

 November 24, 2020